 I would later learn through another supporter that the length of mourning a death of dream is an average of three to five years.
 This was like a cursory map that expanded the you-are-here signpost.
 But since it was cursory, it did not take me out of my wilderness.
 I would remain lost for an extended period of time.

 This experience was a number of years ago now, but it changed me, and it continues to have its impact.

-I am reminded of how I have heard it said by more than one individual, “Now that so-and-so (family member) has died, I now get it when others lose a loved one.”
-Some individuals have even apologized for their failure to be present with others during their grief.
-I can imagine this could be said of many of us about our own unmapped experiences.
-Journeying into unmapped territories changes us positively, or even negatively.
-As others besides myself have discovered, these unmapped experiences can open our eyes to be present to others in ways that we had not been previously, particularly through the power of empathy.
+Journeying through unmapped territories changes us.
+More than once grievers have told me: “Now that (family member) has died, I now get it.”
+Some individuals have apologized for their earlier failure to be present to others during their grief.
+Unmapped experiences are capable of opening our eyes to be present to others in ways that we had not been previously, particularly through the power of empathy.

 You must not oppress a foreigner, since you know the life of a foreigner, for you were foreigners in the land of Egypt.

 For me, this is empathy.
-I define empathy as including,
+I define empathy as:

 both cognitive and affective aspects in that it involves a skill as well as one’s emotions in which a caregiver identifies within herself similar feelings and experiences to the one receiving care but separates her feelings and experiences as being different from the carereceiver’s.

 Empathy, then, involves both similar feelings, needs, or experiences and uses them to help identify with the carereceiver while recognizing that my feelings, needs, or experiences are not exactly what the other is experiencing.
 It is as if someone is drowning, and I am reaching out to help them by standing with one foot on the shore and one foot in the water so that I am simultaneously in the water but not in the water.